sreerampaladugu10/Handcricket/README.md

 - Follow the on-screen instructions to play against the computer.

 ## Credits
-- The game was developed by [Sreeram Paladugu,Akshatha arkit and Sairamakrishnak] and is open source.
+- The game was developed by [Sreeram Paladugu, Akshatha arkit and Sairamakrishnak] and is open source.
 - Special thanks to [bootstrap Framework] for their contributions to this project.
 -picture credit background PNG Designed By Vector Illustration Canada from https://pngtree.com/freepng/cricket-player-illustration-vector-on-white-background_5293075.html?sol=downref&id=bef